Stacie Cassarino

 Stacie Cassarino (born 1975) is an American poet, educator, editor, and mother.
-She is the author of two collections of poems, Each Luminous Thing (forthcoming) and Zero at the Bone, and a monograph, Culinary Poetics and Edible Images in Twentieth-Century American Literature.
+She is the author of two collections of poems, Each Luminous Thing and Zero at the Bone, and a monograph, Culinary Poetics and Edible Images in Twentieth-Century American Literature.

-Biography
+Life

-Born in Hartford, Connecticut of Italian (Neapolitan/Sicilian) heritage, she is a dual citizen of the United States and Italy.
-She is a graduate of Middlebury College (BA, 1997), University of Washington (MA, 2000), and UCLA (PhD, 2014).
+Born in Hartford, Connecticut of Italian heritage, she is a dual citizen of the United States and Italy.
+She is a graduate of UCLA (2014), University of Washington-Seattle (2000), and Middlebury College (1997).

 She has lived in Venice, California; Brooklyn, New York; Seattle, Washington; and Portland, Oregon; as well as abroad in Italy, England, Costa Rica, and Brazil.

 She lives in Vermont with her three daughters.

 Career

-She is currently a Visiting Assistant Professor at Middlebury College.
-She previously taught at UCLA, Fairfield University, and Pratt Institute.
-In 2022, students at Middlebury organized for the renewal of her position and collected testimonials.
+She has been on the faculty at Smith College, Mount Holyoke College, Middlebury College, UCLA, Fairfield University, and Pratt Institute.

 She was formerly a Copy Editor at ELLE.com.

 She has also worked as a private chef, and cooked at Babbo in New York City and Cafe Lago in Seattle.

-Her most recent book of poems, Each Luminous Thing, won the 2022 Lexi Rudnitsky Editors' Choice Award and will be published by Persea Books in Fall 2023.
+Her most recent book of poems, Each Luminous Thing, won the 2022 Lexi Rudnitsky Editors' Choice Award and was published by Persea Books in November 2023.
+The collection was recommended under "Newly Published Poetry" in The New York Times Book Review (October, 2023), and was featured in Ron Charles' Book Club in The Washington Post (November 2023).

 Her first collection of poetry, Zero at the Bone, was published by New Issues Press in 2009 to critical acclaim.
 It won a 2010 Lambda Literary Award, and the Audre Lorde Award.

-In 2005, she won the 92Y "Discovery"/The Nation Joan Leiman Jacobson Poetry Prize.
+In 2005, she won the 92NY "Discovery"/The Nation Joan Leiman Jacobson Poetry Prize.
 She also received a major award from the Astraea Foundation Writer's Fund in 2007, and was a finalist for the Rona Jaffe Writers’ Award.

-Her poetry, which deals with subjects such as place, desire, and loss, has been published in notable literary journals such as Poetry Northwest, The New Republic, Verse Daily, Gulf Coast, Crazyhorse, Iowa Review, Georgia Review, AGNI, and the Comstock Review (where she was awarded the 2003 winning poem).
+Her poetry, which deals with subjects such as place, desire, loss, and motherhood, has been published in notable literary journals such as Poetry Northwest, Kenyon Review, The New Republic, Verse Daily, Gulf Coast, Crazyhorse, Iowa Review, Georgia Review, AGNI, and the Comstock Review (where she was awarded the 2003 winning poem).
 Her poem "Summer Solstice" was featured on Garrison Keillor's The Writers’ Almanac on NPR in 2011.

 Her work has been widely commented on, by poets such as the British writer Glyn Maxwell who reviewed the collection stating: "Cassarino's voice ranges far and near, from the gasp and sigh of creaturely love to the dizzying spaces of American distance, whiteness, silence.
 Few poets these days can draw their lines so strongly..."

 Her second book, Culinary Poetics and Edible Images in Twentieth-Century Literature, connects foodscapes to aesthetic movements, demonstrating how American writers responded to the changing tastes of the nation.